FollyBeachBaptist/follybeachbaptist.org/_pages/announcements.md

 <hr>

 **Movie Night**
 Bring your entire family for some free movies this summer!
-Popcorn and drinks are provided for FREE!
+Popcorn and drinks are also provided for FREE!
 The movies will be on the 4th Sunday night of June, July, and August and will begin at 6 p.m. in the Fellowship Hall.

 Unsung Hero - June 22